Tag Archives: Setup

 • If you have the MR Connect plug-in, you can allow clients to request the service item when submitting an online records request.

-• If the service item needs your production department’s involvement, you can have it appear on Production Sheets which show them on a job-by-job basis who is ordering and what they’re ordering that needs to be produced.
+• If the service item needs your production department’s involvement, you can have it appear on Production Sheets which show them all of the parts that have been turned in and the related service item(s) to be fulfilled.

 • LEDES codes required by clients for e-billing.